Tampere City Region

 Cooperation in Tampere City Region

-Well-balanced and functional community, flexible welfare services and competitive environment and expertise for the businesses are the objectives of inter-communal cooperation.
-Subregional strategy and urban region plan form the basis for the cooperation.
-Intercommunal cooperation is organised by the joint authority of Tampere City Region and is funded by the local communities and state driven Tampere regional centre programme.
+Strong and competitive environment for the businesses, sustainable structure for growth and livable and lively community are the objectives of inter-communal cooperation.
+Subregional strategy and Structural Plan 2040 form the basis for the cooperation.
+Intercommunal cooperation is organised by the joint authority of Tampere City Region and is funded by the municipalities of the City Region.

-Subregional service network of basic health care, basic education and day-care
+Subregional service network of basic health care, basic education and early childhood education

 Subregional climate change strategy